-Lee’s Summit R-7 high school students and theater productions were nominated for 13 awards in Starlight Theatre’s 11th annual Blue Star awards.
+Lee’s Summit R-7 high school students and theatre productions were nominated for 11 awards in Starlight Theatre’s 12th annual Blue Star Awards.

-Students and teachers learned of the awards May 2 when Starlight employees hand-delivered the news to the theater departments.
+Students and teachers learned of the awards on May 1 when Starlight representatives hand-delivered the news to the theatre departments.

 Lee’s Summit R-7 students nominated for the awards are Daniel Verschelden as Bob Wallace, “White Christmas,” outstanding actor in a lead role, Lee’s Summit High School; Ben Gruenbaum as Donkey, “Shrek the Musical,” outstanding actor in a featured role, Lee’s Summit North High School; Haley Wolff as Teen Fiona/Red Riding Hood, “Shrek the Musical,” outstanding female ensemble member, LSNHS; Sheldon Ledbetter as Dance Captain, “White Christmas,” outstanding male ensemble member, LSHS; “Anything Goes,” outstanding orchestra, Lee’s Summit West High School; “Clue: The Musical,” outstanding scenic design and construction tier 1, LSHS; “Shrek the Musical,” outstanding lighting design, LSNHS; “Anything Goes,” outstanding costume design and construction, tier 2, LSWHS; “Shrek the Musical,” outstanding hair and makeup design, LSNHS; Daniel Verschelden and Gabe Lasley, each nominated for rising star scholarship (male) from LSHS.

 On May 22, the Blue Star Award winners will receive their honors in a public ceremony on Starlight Theatre’s Cohen Community Stage.